evgenyneu/Cephalopod/README.md

 # iOS sound fader for AvAudioPlayer written in Swift

 This is an iOS utility class that allows to fade sounds in and out with `AvAudioPlayer`.
-It allows to control duration and velocity of the fade.
+One can set duration and velocity of the fade.
 Velocity can vary from linear to logarithmic.

 ## Installation